Update: Here's the latest version of this library: Arduino UNO Library for Proteus(V3.0).

-Introduced by Arduino.cc, Arduino Uno is a microcontroller board based on Atmega328 microcontroller and is used in embedded projects.
+- Introduced by Arduino.cc, Arduino Uno is a microcontroller board based on the Atmega328 microcontroller and is used in embedded projects.

-The current version of Arduino Uno comes with a USB interface, 6 analog input pins, 14 I/O digital ports that are employed to develop connections with external electronic circuits.
+- The current version of Arduino UNO comes with a USB interface, 6 analog input pins, and 14 I/O digital ports that are employed to develop connections with external electronic circuits.

 This was a little insight into Arduino Uno.
 Let’s now have a look at how to download the Arduino Uno library and use it in your Proteus software.
 Let’s jump right in.

 - Initially, you need to download the Arduino UNO Library for Proteus V2.0 by clicking the below button: